mileweb/ngportal-language/readme.md

 ## How It Works
 NG portal used [React Intl](https://www.npmjs.com/package/react-intl) to support internationalization by loading the JSON file corresponding to the language chosen by the customer.
-Texts are stored in key-value pairs in these JSON files, for example "Start Purge" or "开始 Purge" in Chinese are sharing the same key "purge.button.start".
+Texts are stored in key-value pairs in these JSON files, for example "Start Purge" or "开始刷新" in Chinese are sharing the same key "purge.button.start".
 Developers can conveniently load the text in their components:
 ```javascript
 import {injectIntl} from "react-intl";